I am a Mdewakanton Dakota rights activist with several

 make restitution

-justice to American "Indians" for what happened, as is the case (I believe) with the Kathio Landark
+justice to this land's indigenous people for what happened, as is the case (I believe) with the Kathio Landark

 Trail interpretive